Breeds

 Nothing worse than wanting to have a cute, cuddly, fuzzy little kitten in your life and being smacked in the face with horrible allergy symptoms.
 Being allergic to cats is relatively widespread.
 Feline allergies are thought to be twice as common as dog allergies.

 A common misconception about people who have feline allergies is that they are allergic to cat hair.
 This is not the case.
 What humans are allergic to are different proteins that felines produce naturally.
 The most prevalent of these proteins is Fel d 1.
 This protein is present in feline saliva, dander, and urine.
 Felines produce it naturally, groom themselves, leave the protein on their hair, and then shed the hair.
-In this method, allergens like Fel d 1 are spread.
-This is not the only protein that causes allergies but is thought to be the most troublesome.

 Hypoallergenic Cat Breeds